Goals

 Classification of equipment according to CISPR

-RSIL Air & Military
+Aéro & Military LISN

-Difference between the 2 types of RSIL
+Difference between the 2 types of LISN

-Measurements at RSIL
+Measurements at the LISN

 Current clamps

-CE 101 / CE 101 / CE 106: Conducted emissions
+CE 101 / CE 101 / CE 106: Conducted emission

 Antennas used in EMC